openjdk/guide/src/index.md

 Here we first `checkout` the `master` branch, this is safe to do even if you already have the `master` branch active.
 Then we create a new branch called `JDK-8272373` and set the repository up to work in that branch.

+Starting from Git version 2.23 there's also `git switch` that can be used instead of `git checkout`.

+    $ git switch master
+    $ git switch -c JDK-8272373

 ::: {.box}
-If you're new to git you should read more about how to work with git in one of the many fine git tutorials available on the Internet.
+If you're new to git you should read more about how to work with it in one of the many fine git tutorials available on the Internet.
 For instance the [Pro Git book](https://git-scm.com/book/en/v2).
 This guide doesn't aspire to become another git guide.
 :::

 ## Generating an SSH key